The cousin to Fake Brit

 - Emily Watson (English) and Robert Carlyle (Scottish) play Frank McCourt's parents in Angela's Ashes.

-- Debateable examples: Leonardo DiCaprio and Cameron Diaz played Irish/first generation Irish-American characters in Gangs of New York.
+- Debatable examples: Leonardo DiCaprio and Cameron Diaz played Irish/first generation Irish-American characters in Gangs of New York.
 You could make a case for it being this trope in that whilst both their characters are American born like themselves, neither actor is of Irish descent.
-As for their accents Leo's isn't all that imposing but you can let it slide as he's been in America most his life.
+As for their accents, Leo's isn't all that imposing but you can let it slide as he's been in America most his life.
 Diaz's is unfortunately noticeable for all the wrong reasons.

 - Michael J. Fox and Lea Thompson in Back to the Future III, part of the Identical Grandson / And You Were There of the series.

 - In a mix between Fake Irish, Fake Nationality and Fake American, British actor Alan Rickman played real life half-Cuban, New York-born, Irish revolutionary Eamon de Valera in Michael Collins.